doki-theme/doki-theme-jetbrains/README.md

 ---

 This plugin is for serious Otaku programmers.
 Code with your waifu.
-With over **20** themes,
+With over **30** themes,
 I think you will find best girl.

 You can choose themes from various, Anime, Manga, or Visual Novels:

+- DanganRonpa
 - Doki-Doki Literature Club
+- Fate
+- Gate
-- Re:Zero
+- High School DxD
 - Kill La Kill
 - KonoSuba
-- DanganRonpa
+- Love Live!
-- High School DxD
 - Lucky Star
+- Miss Kobayashi's Dragon Maid
+- Neon Genesis Evangelion
+- OreGairu
+- Re:Zero
+- Steins Gate
 - Sword Art Online
-- Neon Genesis Evangelion
-- Fate
-- Gate
-- Miss Kobayashi's Dragon Maid

 Sticker in the way?
 No worries!
 You can configure them to be on or off at your leisure.